Ermalee Hickel

-Biography

 Early life

 Hickel, the youngest of six children, was born Ermalee Strutz in Anchorage, Alaska, on September 11, 1925, to Aline and Louis Strutz.
 Her family, who had arrived as pioneers in Anchorage in 1917, settled in a small cottage-style house located at Ninth Avenue and P Street near the Cook Inlet.
 The home still stands, as of 2017.
 The family raised cows on a piece of nearby land now known as the Delaney Park Strip.
 Hickel's father, a United States Army sergeant, had been stationed in Alaska.
 Her family was also affiliated with the now defunct National Bank of Alaska.

 Strutz was the editor of her high school newspaper, as well as an usher in the Fourth Avenue Theatre.
 She later found work at the Port of Anchorage's seafood cannery before becoming a secretary at Fort Richardson, which is now part of Elmendorf Air Force Base, during the early 1940s.

 Ermalee Strutz met her future husband, Wally Hickel, soon after the sudden death of his first wife, Janice, from an infection in 1943.
 Wally Hickel had married Janice Cannon in 1941.
 Janice Hickel had been friends with Ermalee Strutz.
 Hickel, now a widower with a baby son, remembered that his late wife had praised Strutz.
 By coincidence, both worked at Fort Richardson, where she was a typist and secretary and he was an aircraft inspector.
 Wally Hickel soon met her on Fort Richardson.
 The couple married on Thanksgiving on November 22, 1945, in a Catholic wedding ceremony held at Holy Family Church, located on the site of the present-day Holy Family Old Cathedral.
 In addition to Hickel's son, Ted, from his first marriage, the couple had five more sons.
 They eventually settled in Anchorage's Turnagain neighborhood near Fish Creek.

 The Hickels purchased and renovated a small house soon after their wedding.
 They later sold the home, which launched Wally Hickel's entry into the real estate business.
 He utilized the profits from the sale of the home to purchase, flip, and sell three more homes in Anchorage's Spenard neighborhood.